lavanyapetchetti/TravelAPI/README.md

 ## Getting Started

 This project requires a `.env` file for configuration.
 Follow these steps to set it up:
-1. Create the .env file
+1. Create a .env file in the root directory and add your RapidAPI key:
 ```bash
  touch .env
  ```